Tag: leader

 Psalm 54, Acts 20:16–32

-Sometimes we do hear a gracious response after those four words, but then how often is our response to that …grace-filled.
+Sometimes we do hear a gracious response after those four words, but then how often is our response to that grace…grace-filled.
 It’s sad, but often grace is not the initial human response.

 Despite our own orientation to grace-less-ness, we still look to God for grace-full-ness.
 Why is it that we expect more out God’s response than we deliver on our own?

 Even sadder, sometimes we are that way to those we hold closest in our hearts.
-The psalmist takes a breath…and then…PRAISE GOD!
-God is !
+The psalmist takes a …and then…PRAISE GOD!
+God is faithful!
 Trusting that God is faithful often allows us to be grace-filled, even when highly distraught or distressed, as Paul was on his way to Jerusalem.

 As Paul gives his farewell address to those he loves personally and deeply, he summarizes his time in Ephesus.
 There are some things we should be taking from Paul’s address.
 First, he sought to be humble.
 We know that Paul was smart.